 - Malar Stripe: A malar stripe is a distinct marking on the side of a bird's throat, similar to a mustache marking, and may vary in length, width, color, and overall shape.
-While this type of marking can be useful for bird identification, it is a patch of color only and is unrelated to how the bird eats or digests its food.
+While this type of marking can be useful for bird identification, it is an external patch of color only and is unrelated to how the bird eats or digests its food.

 Birds With Crops